metacpan/metacpan-cpan-extracted/distros/A/App-JESP/README.md

       ]
     }

-See [APP::JESP::Driver#apply\_script](https://metacpan.org/pod/APP::JESP::Driver#apply_script) to see what environment the script is ran in.
+See [APP::JESP::Driver#apply\_script](https://metacpan.org/pod/APP::JESP::Driver#apply_script) to see what environment the script is being run in.
 Note that the script needs to be executable by the current user to be detected as a script.

 # COMPATIBILITY